 With Notes in iOS 9 and OS X El Capitan and later, you can turn a list into an interactive checklist with a single tap.
 Or easily add a photo, map, or URL to a note.
 You can even draw a sketch with your finger on your iPhone, iPad, and iPod touch.
 And thanks to iCloud, everything in your Notes are kept up to date across all your devices.
 So you can create a note on your Mac and use it on your iPhone when you’re on the go.

-To use the new Notes features, all you have to do is upgrade.
+To use the latest Notes features, all you have to do is upgrade.